Introduced from 2019.

-There are a number of New Rule Changes and Interpretations that will impact significantly on the way the game is played and umpired in 2019, these are explained below:
+There are a number of New Rule Changes and Interpretations that will impact significantly on the way the game is played and umpired from 2019, these are explained below:

 Traditional Playing Positions at Centre Bounce